 Sabah Market: Our interesting finds

 Locally known as Butod, sago worms is a delicacy in Sabah.
-They are extremely nutritious and are said to be very high on protein.
+They are extremely nutritious and are said to be very high in protein.
 A little restaurant on the market had a challenge called the ‘Butod challenge’.
 To participate, one had to eat them live.
 I miserably failed at eating the worms.
-Being a vegetarian, the thought of a live worm inside the mouth was disgusting.
+Being a vegetarian, the thought of a live worm inside my mouth was disgusting.
 Would you try this?

 Sabah is known for its pearls that are taken off the South China Sea.
 More than how gorgeous they look; the interesting part here is how the shopkeepers show you the genuineness of the pearls.
 There are a couple of methods.
 They ask you to run the pearl gently along your teeth and if it feels grainy or sandy, the pearls are real.
 The second method is they use a knife and scratch the sides of the pearl.
 The scratched part comes away like smooth powder if it’s real.
 So when you plan a trip to Sabah, don’t forget to check out the pearls there.

 It’s very rare for a Vegetarian like me to enjoy the fish market in Sabah.
 Being so close to the sea, the fish market was very colourful.
 There were crabs and lobsters in pink and blue colour.
-It was a very vibrant and a happy place with almost no or minimal bad smell.
+It was a very vibrant and happy place with almost no or minimal bad smell.

 Whenever I travel, I make sure to try out some local fruits.
-On a similar mission in the Sabah market, I found this strange fruit they locals called as ‘Salak’ and snake fruit in English.
+On a similar mission in the Sabah market, I found this strange fruit the locals called ‘Salak’ and snake fruit in English.
 When they opened the snakeskin-look-alike peel, the fruit tasted and looked like a version of lychee.
 It was sweet and slightly sour!
 This fruit is native to Indonesia but available only in South East Asia.

-‘Lihing’ is a type of rice wine originated from Sabah, Malaysia.
-This rice wine is usually made at home by the tribal women.
+‘Lihing’ is a type of rice wine that originated from Sabah, Malaysia.
+This rice wine is usually made at home by tribal women.
 It’s made with glutinous rice and natural yeast.
 This wine is very tasty and very potent.
 When you visit Sabah, take a Taste of Sabah back home with you!